 Around 29.2% of people aged 65 and above have type 2 diabetes in the United States.
 They may have some or all the classic symptoms of type 2 diabetes.

 They may also experience one or more of the following:

 - flu-like fatigue, which includes feeling lethargic and chronically weak

 - urinary tract infections

 - numbness and tingling in the hands, arms, legs, and feet due to circulation and nerve damage

 - dental problems, including infections of the mouth and red, inflamed gums

-Diabetes may cause a number of health complications if people do not manage it properly.
-Many of these are chronic, or long-term, but they can become life-threatening.
-Others need immediate medical attention as soon as they appear.
+Diabetes may cause a number of health complications if people are unable to manage it.
+Many are long term, but some need immediate medical attention.

 Complications can arise quickly if blood sugar rises or falls too far.

 This can happen if a person who uses insulin takes more than they need for a particular time.
 It can also occur with other medications that treat diabetes, such as sulfonylureas.